kizcas/MitoToolPy/README.md

 This script is used for classifying haplogroup according to input sequence(s), outputting variants scored relative to the reference sequences, listing potential missing variants and private variants.

-The brief version of the following usage instructions can be obtained by entering `python mitotoolpy-seq.py -h` at

 Usage: `python mitotoolpy-seq.py -s [species] -r [region] -i [input] -o [output]`

 where